thpgamer/KEST3NL05EU-lokaverk/README.md

 0 0 * * 5 is for midnight on Fridays

+and now it backs up files every midnight of Friday

 # 8. Install and configure NTP on server1 and clients, server1 must be master server and client must synchronize their time with the server.